IBM/charts/repo/ibm-helm/upgrade-agent.md

 Lists software instance details | Shows detailed metadata of a given software instance such as its Name, Description, Global Zone, Target Zone, and so on.
 Retrieves missing FIXCATs by software instance | Identifies missing FIXCAT Updates for specific software instances and systems.
 Retrieves missing FIXCATs by software product | Identifies missing FIXCAT updates for software instances associated with the specified products and systems.
-Retrieves missing CRITICAL updates by software instance | Identifies missing  CRITICAL Updates such as HIPERs and PEs for specific software instances and systems.
+Retrieves missing CRITICAL updates by software instance | Identifies missing CRITICAL updates such as HIPERs and PEs for specific software instances and systems.
+Retrieves missing CRITICAL updates by HOLD class | Filters and retrieves missing critical fixes by specific HOLD class — HIPERs, PEs, or SECINT — for a given software instance or system.
 Acquires missing FIXCAT and CRITICAL updates | Retrieves the required PTFs for the specified RESOLVERS or FIXCAT names.
 Monitors PTF acquisition job status| Tracks the progress and current status of background jobs initiated to acquire PTFs.
 Installs the acquired PTFs | Begins the installation or update process for the requested PTFs.